ossc-db/pg_hint_plan/docs/hint_details.md

 include parentheses, double quotes and white spaces.
 The escaping rules are the same as PostgreSQL.

-## Distinction between multiple occurences of a table
+## Distinction between multiple occurrences of a table

 `pg_hint_plan` identifies the target object by using aliases if any.
 This behavior is useful to point to a specific occurrence among multiple